dyoung522/cinchbot/README.md

 CinchBot
 ========

-Multi-network IRC bot written in the Cinch framework by
+Multi-network IRC bot written in the Cinch framework by Dominik Honnef

 install
 -------